veliovgroup/Meteor-Files/README.md

 Why `Meteor-Files`?
 ========
-`cfs` is a good package, but buggy as it's huge monster which combine everything.
-In `Meteor-Files` is nothing to broke, it's simply upload/store/retrieve files to/from server.
+The `cfs` is a well known package, but it's huge monster which combines everything.
+In `Meteor-Files` is nothing to broke, it's simply upload/store/serve files to/from server.
- - You need store to GridFS, AWS or DropBox? (*[Use third-party storage](https://github.com/VeliovGroup/Meteor-Files/wiki/Third-party-storage)*) - *Add it yourself*
+ - You need store to *GridFS*, *AWS* or *DropBox*? (*[Use third-party storage](https://github.com/VeliovGroup/Meteor-Files/wiki/Third-party-storage)*) - *Add it yourself*
  - You need to check file mime-type, size or extension? (*[`onBeforeUpload`](https://github.com/VeliovGroup/Meteor-Files/wiki/Constructor)*) - *Add it yourself*
  - You need to resize images after upload? (*[`onAfterUpload`](https://github.com/VeliovGroup/Meteor-Files/wiki/Constructor)*, *[file's subversions](https://github.com/VeliovGroup/Meteor-Files/wiki/Create-and-Manage-Subversions)*) - *Add it yourself*